Fishing the Rio Grande

 - Lines: Weight-forward fly lines are the go-to choice for single-handed rods on the Rio Grande.
 For low-water conditions, use floating lines during early morning and evening hours—when fish are more surface oriented.
 Also combine floating lines and heads with polyleaders and other intermediate to extra fast-sinking tips.
 A full selection of polyleaders is key.
 For single-handed rods, 5 to 10 foot tips are preferred.
 Use longer 10 to 15 footers for two-handed rods.
 Full sinking/shooting taper lines also excel here: Teeny T-200 and T-300 lines, for instance.
 Pack at least one or both of these.
 In addition, we recommend RIO’s Outbound floating lines.

 For two-handed rods, we suggest packing a range of heads including such as Skagits, Scandis, and even tweeners.
 Skagit heads load the rod with less line, easily turn over heavy tips, and are effective for chucking big, heavy flies…, or casting into the wind.
 Scandis, on the other hand, are great for low, warmer-water conditions that call for more delicate presentations.
-Good running lines are available from Scientific Anglers, RIO, and Airflo.
+Good running lines are available from Loop, Scientific Anglers, RIO, and Airflo.

 Prevailing southwest winds can be used to your advantage by roll-casting or Spey-casting, which eliminates the need to backcast into heavy tailing winds.
 In many cases simple roll casts can move large streamers 35 to 50 feet across-and-downstream, or far enough to cover good holding lies.
 Weight-forward lines also roll-cast well by hauling and shooting during the cast.